 In their fifth pre-season outing under the guidance of Thomas Christiansen, Leeds United responded to Monday's humbling defeat at the hands of Bursaspor in commendable style - the Whites recorded a creditable 1-1 draw against Germany's Borussia Monchengladbach.

 On a glorious afternoon in Schwaz, Austria, Leeds United played out an intriguing 1-1 draw against Bundesliga outfit Borussia Monchengladbach.
-The Whites - courtesy of a rare goal on the part of defender Luke Ayling - had established an early lead, and in spite of Patrick Herrmann's second-half equaliser, United emerge from this match having won merited praise for their performance.
+The Whites - courtesy of a rare goal on the part of defender Luke Ayling - had established an early lead, and in spite of Patrick Herrmann's second-half equaliser Christiansen's team emerge from this match having won merited praise for their performance.

 Leeds United (4-2-3-1) - Wiedwald; Ayling, Jansson, Cooper, Berardi; O'Kane, Phillips; Roofe, Hernandez, Alioski; Wood.